-Thanks to the adoption of Raise3D additive manufacturing technologies, DRAKES has been able to print final pieces in-house speeding up the processing times and reducing downtimes.
+Thanks to the adoption of additive manufacturing technologies peculiar to the Raise3D Pro series, DRAKES has been able to print final pieces in-house, speeding up the processing and reducing downtimes.

 Syther Gaming is a company committed to tabletop gaming development.
-It has been using Raise3D printers to produce reliable, near production quality parts for their board games.
+It has been using Raise3D printers, including the Pro2 series, to produce reliable end use parts for their board games.
 Unlike traditional design methods, 3D printing allows developing competitive and interactive components in no time.
 The picture shows one of their complex mechanisms.

 The Raise3D Pro2 is an FDM 3D printer that can print layers at 10 microns.
-This way you can produce parts with very smooth exterior surfaces.
+This way you can produce parts with very smooth exterior surfaces and high quality.
 The extreme resolution of the printer lets you create minute details and intricate shapes.
-The closed chamber and the heated bed reduce warping and shrinkage.
-An additional silicone heated pad enhances heat distribution improving the overall quality.
-The print recovery option and the material-end detection let you complete your print jobs with ease reducing printing failures.
+The closed chamber and the heated bed reduce filament warping and shrinkage.
+An additional silicone heated pad enhances heat distribution improving the overall quality of the product.
+The flexible magnetic build plate ensures easy removal of ready parts.
+The print recovery option and the material end detection let you complete your projects with ease reducing printing failures.

 The Raise3D Pro2 has 4 interchangeable nozzles of 0.2, 0.4, 0.6, 0.8 mm in diameter, giving you the best balance between speed and detail.

-Raise3D Pro2 prints with PLA, ABS, HIPS, TPU, PC, Nylon, TPE, FLEX, PETG, Metallic PLA, Wood PLA, Carbon Fiber and other materials.
+The new Raise3D product prints with PLA, ABS, HIPS, TPU, PC, Nylon, TPE, FLEX, PETG, Metallic PLA, Wood PLA, ASA, Carbon Fiber, and other materials.

 The extruder comes with a fan for printing with PLA-type materials.
-By cooling the model down, it reduces warping, stringing and, generally, makes for higher quality prints.
-The fan also includes a fitted HEPA filter capable of trapping over 90% of toxic particles.
+By cooling the model down, it reduces filament warping, stringing, and, generally, makes for higher quality results.
+The fan also includes a new fitted HEPA filter capable of trapping over 90% of toxic particles.
 Also, you can easily adjust the fan speed to regulate its cooling power.

-On the picture below, you can see some screws and bolts printed with Raise3D PLA.
-They look highly accurate and seems to work perfectly.
+In the picture below, you can see some screws and bolts printed with Raise3D PLA.
+The products look highly accurate and seem to work perfectly.

-Unlike many FDM printers, the Raise3D Pro2 has a heated print bed and closed print chamber, which means it can reliably print with ABS-type materials.
-Indeed, the enclosure ensures temperature stability being perfect for temperature-sensitive filaments.
+Unlike many FDM printers, the Raise3D Pro2 has a heated print bed and closed print chamber, which means it can reliably print with ABS-type filament.
+Indeed, the enclosure ensures temperature stability being perfect for temperature sensitive materials.
 Still, the build plate features a magnetic removal mechanism to easily pop off the prints.

-The following violin tailpiece designed by Vanessa has been printed with ABS.
-It took three hours and turned out good.
+The following violin tailpiece designed by Vanessa was printed with ABS.
+It took three hours and turned out excellent.

-The Raise3D Pro2 supplies its own branded filament as well as runs the open filament program, providing recommendations on which filaments perform best with the machine.
+The Raise3D Pro2 supplies its own branded filament as well as runs the open filament program, making recommendations on which filaments provide higher performance with the machine.

 For example, one user 3D printed a huge robot made of several big parts interlocked together.
-It is 14-foot tall and has been built with more than eleven 3D printers, including a Raise3D Pro2.
+The final product is 14-foot tall and has been built with more than eleven 3D printers, including a Raise3D Pro2.
 It took about 2,681 hours to complete the printing.

 The printer can be controlled via PC or via a built-in, 7-inch color touch screen.
-The display lets you calibrate, monitor and modify 3D prints on the fly.
-The real-time preview keeps you constantly updated about the printing progresses.
+The display lets you calibrate, monitor, and modify 3D prints on the fly.
+The real-time preview keeps you constantly updated about the printing progress.

 The machine offers a variety of input options.
-You can easily print your 3D models from computer via WiFi, LAN or offline over a USB stick.
+You can easily print your 3D models from a computer via Wi-Fi, LAN, or offline over a USB stick.
 You can keep an eye on things via the printer built-in camera.

-The printer works with the IdeaMaker software which supports 3D models in STL, OBJ, 3MF formats.
+The printer works with the IdeaMaker slicing software with a neat interface and automatic support generation.
+It works with 3D models in STL, OBJ, 3MF file formats.
 The software is available for Windows, Mac OS, and Linux.

 For some items, package content may change.
 In case of any questions, please get in touch.